iampatrickbrinksma/SFS-Service-Territory-Grouping-For-Optimization/README.md

 g.updateServiceTerritoryGroupsOnOptimizationJob('ESO', spId, groupNameToSTs);
 ```

 Additionally you can set the maximum number of service territories in a single group and/or restrict the selection by a list of Service Territory Ids.
+This can be achieved by using the right constructor to initiate the ```ServiceTerritoryGrouping``` Apex Class.
 This is recommended when processing larger amounts of data, and for example whereby the optimization jobs are restricted to specific areas.